-3. Any inappropriate use of sick leave shall be recorded as unauthorized leave without pay and (may) result in discipline.

-L. In extraordinary circumstances, where the Appointing Authority, or the designated person in charge if the Appointing Authority is unavailable, has sufficient reason to believe that an employee has a mental or physical incapacity rendering him/her unfit to perform his/her job or which jeopardizes workplace safety or stability, the Appointing Authority or the designated person in charge may authorize the removal of such employee from the workplace.
+- 3. Any inappropriate use of sick leave shall be recorded as unauthorized leave without pay and (may) result in discipline. - L. Where the Employer, or the designated person in charge if the Appointing Authority is unavailable, has sufficient reason to believe that an employee has a mental or physical incapacity rendering him/her unfit to perform his/her job or which jeopardizes workplace safety or stability, the Employer or the designated person in charge may authorize the removal of such employee from the workplace.
 It is understood that the employee might not recognize or acknowledge such unfitness.
-Notification shall be made to the NAGE Attorney-of-the-Day as soon as possible, by the Appointing Authority or his/her designee when an employee is removed from the workplace in accordance with this paragraph.
+Notification shall be made to the Union as soon as possible, by the Employer or his/her designee when an employee is removed from the workplace in accordance with this paragraph.

-The employee shall be required to undergo a medical examination to determine his/her fitness for work.
-The employee, if he/she so desires, may be represented by a physician of his or her own choice, in which case such verification and cost shall be the responsibility of the employee.
-However, the Appointing Authority shall reserve the right to obtain a second opinion from a Commonwealth designated physician to determine fitness for work.
-Such cost shall be borne by the Appointing Authority.
+Prior to returning to work, the employee shall be required to undergo a medical examination to determine his/her fitness for work.
+The employee, if he/she so desires, may be examined by a physician of his or her own choice, in which case such examination and cost shall be the responsibility of the employee.
+However, the Employer shall reserve the right to obtain a second opinion from MassDOT designated physician to determine fitness for work.
+Such cost shall be borne by the Authority Employer.
+If the employee's physician determines that the employee is fit to work and the Employer designated physicians disagrees, the employee will not be returned to work until a physician appointed from a panel agreed by the Employer and MassDOT as provided in Article 8 E above, examines the employee and determines that he/she is fit to work.
+The cost of the panel physician shall be borne by the Employer.

-- M. No employee shall be entitled to a leave under the provisions of this Article in excess of the accumulated sick leave credits due such employee. - N. Employees whose service with the Commonwealth is terminated shall not be entitled to any compensation in lieu of accumulated sick leave credits.
+M. No employee shall be entitled to a leave under the provisions of this Article in excess of the accumulated sick leave credits due such employee.

+N. Employees whose service with the Commonwealth is terminated shall not be entitled to any compensation in lieu of accumulated sick leave credits.
 Employees who retire shall be paid twenty percent (20%) of the value of their unused accrued sick leave at the time of their retirement.
 Upon the death of an employee who dies while in the employ of the Commonwealth, twenty percent (20%) of the value of the unused sick leave which the employee had personally earned and accrued as of the time of death shall be paid in the following order of precedence, as authorized by the Chief Human Resources Officer upon request of the Appointing Authority of the deceased employee:

-First: to the surviving beneficiary or beneficiaries, if any, lawfully designated by the employee under the state employees' retirement system; and is understood that any such payment will not change the employee's pension benefit.
+First: to the surviving beneficiary or beneficiaries, if any, lawfully designated by the employee under the state employees' retirement system; and understood that any such payment will not change the employee's pension benefit.

 Second: if there be no such designated beneficiary, to the estate of the deceased.
-It
+It is